jjanousek/fcc_comment_analysis/README.md

 ### Presentation PPT

-If you want to skip the code, just download the presentation for a highl-level description of the tools used and summary of results.
+If you want to skip the code, just download the presentation for a high-level description of the tools used and a summary of results.

 https://github.com/jjanousek/fcc_comment_analysis/blob/master/Capstone%20Project%20Johannes%20Janousek%20v7.pptx